marksmccann/froyo/docs/fundamentals/component-lifecycle.md

 ## Adding Lifecycle Methods to a Class

-When defining a Froyo component, the `render` method is required.
+When defining a component, the `render` method is required.
 However, the other lifecycle methods are optional and should only be included when needed.
-See [the API reference](../api/component.md#instance-methods) to learn more.
+See the [API reference](../api/component.md#instance-methods) to learn more.

 ```js
 class FrozenYogurt extends Component {